What’s green, tastes like the ocean and is absolutely packed with the potential to keep your body running at top-notch?

 At least one scientific study showed that spirulina can be used to shrink tumors in people living with oral cancer.
 In that study, just one gram of spirulina per day for a year reduced cancerous tumors in 45% of research participants.

 “It’s very promising that potentially this could be something we could recommend in the future,” Czerwony says.
-“When you see this evidence that spirulina may actually be killing cancer cells, I would think that one day there could be a very useful place for spirulina as a preventative measure against cancer as well.”
+“When you see this evidence that spirulina may actually be killing cancer cells, I would think that one day there could be a very useful place for spirulina as a preventive measure against cancer as well.”

 Spirulina’s anti-inflammatory properties have been shown to have some impressive benefits for your heart.
 One study showed that people with heart disease who took spirulina showed improvements in blood cholesterol and triglycerides.
 They had lower LDL (“bad”) cholesterol and higher HDL (“good”) cholesterol.